syhunt/sandcat/docs/objects.task.md

 ###Additional Functions

-In addition to the functions above, all functions above and all functions from the Selenite library are also available from within a Sandcat Task.
+In addition to the functions above, all functions above and all functions from the Catarinka library are also available from within a Sandcat Task.

 * **getappdir** (): Returns the Sandcat installation directory.
 Returns `string`
 * **parambool** ( key, defaultvalue ): Returns the value of a parameter key as a boolean value.
 If the supplied key is not found and a default value has been supplied, returns the default value.
 Returns `boolean`